abdullah-621/abdullah-621/README.md

 Assalamualaikum!
 I'm Abdullah, a Computer Science student at Southeast University, where I’m exploring the realms of software development and competitive programming.
 My journey includes working on problem-solving skills through platforms like Codeforces, and I've recently delved into beginner-friendly web development, particularly HTML.

-Beyond coding, I'm passionate about learning and contributing to tech communities.
-I’m also interested in roles like campus ambassador positions that allow me to connect with others and share knowledge.

 🌱 Current Goals
 Sharpening my competitive programming skills and aiming for higher ranks on Codeforces.